bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/BUGS.md

 ## Bug: App fails to retrieve threads from database.
 ### Fix: Updated fetchMessageThreads in the MessageThreadController to decode an array instead of a dictionary.

+## Bug: Unable to create new message.
+Pressing Send appears to do nothing inside both the app and the database.
+### Fix: Fixed prepare for segue to correctly go from MessageThreadDetailTableViewController to the UINavigationController and then MessageDetailViewController.
+Messages no appear in database when Send is pressed, but the message detail screen stays in view.
+### Fix: Added a dismiss statement to the end of the Send action method, and added one to Cancel as well.
+Messages still don't appear in the MessageThreadDetailTableView.
+### Fix: Created a delegate on MessageDetailView to inform the tableview that changes have been made, then I set the tableview to the delegate so it could receive the message and reload the data.